mwilensky768/chiborg/README.md

 # chiborg
 Bayesian jackknife test for investigating biased measurements, coded in Python.
-A scientific journal article explaining this test, as applied to an observational cosmology problem, will be released soon.
+A scientific journal article explaining this test is available at [https://arxiv.org/abs/2210.17351](https://arxiv.org/abs/2210.17351).

 # Documentation
 There is an example notebook in the notebooks directory that serves as a